ola-irawo/NestedComment/README.md

-A nested comment project using firebase and react
+A nested comment project using react